JP Morgan bets on Africa in major expansion

 Will it encourage others?

 It remains to be seen whether JPMorgan’s efforts to expand its presence in Africa will encourage its American competitors to follow suit.
-New York-based Goldman Sachs has had some success in South Africa, where it provides a range of services targeted at corporates and institutions, and has partnered with the domestic investment bank Investec to provide domestic equity trading services.
+New York-based Goldman Sachs is active in South Africa, where it provides a range of services targeted at corporates and institutions, and has partnered with the domestic investment bank Investec to provide domestic equity trading services.
 But whether more American banks will increase their exposure to Africa in the years to come will depend on how commercially successful JPMorgan’s operations on the continent prove to be.

 “Banking activity on the part of US banks will not be across the entire continent, but concentrated in a couple of high-growth regions such as East and West Africa,” Mwachande says.
 “However, I think JPMorgan is definitely setting a precedent for other US banks to pursue interests in Africa.”